 • Medications to relieve swelling are given to patients who experience swelling in the legs and high blood pressure.
 Diuretics are often recommended to maintain fluid balance in the body.

-• Medications to treat anaemia are recommended if you have iron deficiency.
-Iron supplements will help in producing more red blood cells and will also relieve fatigue including weakness linked to anaemia.
+• Medications to treat anemia are recommended if you have iron deficiency.
+Iron supplements will help in producing more red blood cells and will also relieve fatigue including weakness linked to anemia.

-• Other medications for different conditions are suggested which include low cholesterol levels, protect your bones, and minimising waste products in the blood
+• Other medications for different conditions are suggested which include low cholesterol levels, protect your bones, and minimizing waste products in the blood

 Treatment for end-stage kidney disease